jollyblume/MarkingStore/README.md

 I do not intend to release a 1.0 version until these todo's are complete.

 ## Install via composer
-   composer.phar require jollyblume/workflow
+   composer.phar require jollyblume/workflow:@dev

 ## Library overview
 This library implements a multi-tenant marking store meeting the requirements for a symfony/workflow marking store.

-It is dependant on several 3rd party vendors:
+It is dependant on a few 3rd party vendors:
 * symfony/workflow
 * symfony/property-access
 * symfony/event-dispatcher
 * jollyblume/common

+jollyblume/common is only included to support the InMemoryPeristStrategy and can be considered an implementation detail.
+This strategy is only included to provide compatibility with swf's InMemoryMarkingStore, symfony's default marking store implementation.
+Persistence strategies should be developed in isolated libraries.
+The InMemoryPersistStrategy dilutes the focus of this component, but provides a good reference implementation.

 ## Petri Nets and Symfony Workflow and This Component
 ### A super quick overview
 Petri Nets have been used to descibe workflow systems since the 1960's.
-They have been studied deeply since and proven to provide superior workflow analytics.
+They have been studied deeply since and proven to provide superior workflow analytics and monitoring, along with advanced workflow design patterns.

 The Petri Net model defines a few standard interfaces used to descibe a workflow and track a token as it is processed by that workflow:
 * **Tokens** are the objects being tracked as it proceeds through a workflow.
 The symfony/workflow component uses the term *subject* in place of the traditional *token*.
 A symfony *subject* has minimal requirements to be considered valid workflow tokens.
 These requirements are discussed below.
 I am likely to use the terms *token* and *subject* interchangeably.
 I will clean this language up during a future review cycle.